jaredpar/jaredpar.github.io/_posts/2008-01-03-tuples-part-1.md

                 Console.WriteLine(tuple.A);

 Why write a script to generate these classes?
-Wouldn't it just be easier to just do this by hand???
-Yes and no.  If you are doing a fixed set of short used classes then yes, do it by hand.
+Wouldn't it just be easier to just do this by hand'  Yes and no.  If you are doing a fixed set of short used classes then yes, do it by hand.
 These scripts evolved out of my use of tuples.
 Once I would settle on a structure and I would think of a new feature I needed.
 Typically I have tuples defined up to 5 fields.
 Retyping out a new